-Despite the soy protein status as an allergen and a below-par consumer image, soy plant protein remains as the world's "champion ingredient" used in many different processed foods and formulated (plant) meat products, as well as massive amounts for animal nutrition.
-The use of soy protein in formulated plant-meat products shows a healthy growth curve, though pea protein, single-cell protein (fungi), and cultured protein ingredients like "non-animal milk proteins" are catching up to becoming serious alternatives.
+Despite soy being classified as an allergen, soy plant protein remains as the world's "champion ingredient" used in many different processed foods and formulated (plant) meat products, as well as massive amounts for animal nutrition.
+The use of soy protein in formulated plant-meat products shows a healthy growth curve, though pea protein, and single-cell protein (fungi), and cultured protein ingredients like "non-animal milk proteins" are catching up.

-Plant proteins are on the upswing and the number of consumers that are switching to a plantbased diet is accelerating with its demand growing.
+Plant proteins are on the upswing and the number of consumers that are switching to a plant-based diet is accelerating with its demand growing.
 An increasing number of consumers prefer convenience foods while insisting on the use of natural and healthy ingredients.
-This has created a growing demand for natural yet functional ingredients with superior flavor and nutritional profiles.
+This has created a growing demand for natural yet functional ingredients with superior flavour and nutritional profiles.